 ** CORONAVIRUS INFORMATION **

 At ChamberWest we are working to keep businesses informed of best practices when it comes to how to brace for the COVID-19 Coronavirus pandemic that has now hit Utah.
-Below are some helpful tips on how to help your business and employees be prepared and to stay as healthy as possible.
+Below are some helpful resources related to keeping businesses open and safe for both customers and employees.

 Stay up to date on what's happening in Utah and what the State of Utah recommendations are to help us effectively respond to the COVID-19 virus.
 If you're worried about whether you may have 1-800-456-7707.
 This website has resources that businesses can find and use to keep their employees safe and the doors open., please call the Utah Coronavirus Information Line at